 Our hybrid-resolution stereo system is connected to a work station through a single PCI-E Firewire card.
 The workstation is equipped with a 3.2GHz Intel Core i7 970 CPU, 4GB memory and an NVIDIA Geforce GTX 480 Graphic Card with 1.5GB memory.
 We implement all three processing modules (the disparity map estimation, fast CBU, dynamic DoF rendering) using NVIDIA's CUDA 3.1 with compute capability 2.0.
-Our system runs at the resolution of 640×480 with 15 fps.
+Our system runs at the resolution of $640 \times 480$ with 15 fps.

 We have conducted extensive experiments on both indoor and outdoor scenes.
 Some of our video results (live capture) can be found in the supplementary video.
-We expect to submit a demo to CGI '11 to demonstrate our system.
+We expect to submit a demo to CVPR '11 to demonstrate our system.
 A crucial step in our real-time stereo matching module is choosing the proper parameters (e.g., the weight for the smooth/compatible terms of the energy function) to fit different types of scenes (indoor vs. outdoor).
-We have developed an interface to dynamically change the parameters, as shown in the supplementary video.
+We have developed an interface to dynamically change the parameters, allowing us to see the results and fine tune the parameters, as shown in the supplementary video.